Kaneo LogoKaneo

 Deployments

-Kubernetes
+Kubernetes Deployment Guide

 Prerequisites

-• A Kubernetes cluster (v1.19+)
+• Kubernetes cluster (v1.19 or higher)

-• Helm 3 installed
+• Helm 3 installed and configured

 • kubectl configured to communicate with your cluster

-• Basic knowledge of Kubernetes and Helm
+• Basic knowledge of Kubernetes and Helm concepts

-Clone the Kaneo repository:
+Clone the Kaneo repository

 git clone https://github.com/usekaneo/kaneo.git